 Some VPN protocols, including OpenVPN, use the Secure Sockets Layer/Transport Layer Security (SSL/TLS) protocols, which are also the standards to encrypt non-VPN connections between your web browser and secure websites (those that begin with HTTPS).

 A VPN's scrambling and unscrambling of your data can sometimes slow internet traffic to a crawl.
-The best VPN service providers have fast servers connected to huge data pipes to minimize this performance decline.
+The best free VPN service providers have fast servers connected to huge data pipes to minimize this performance decline.
 They also have thousands of servers located in scores of countries, ranging from Albania to Zimbabwe.